bigeasy/register/diary.md

 either add or reset.
 Perhaps you specify middleware yourself using Register?

 If so, then before I specify middleware, I need to sort out multiple routes.

+Done, but I'm not going to get all the Sencha Middleware to work.
+Only the middleware that will always call the `next` function.
+Stopping when headers are sent is not working; not for static, which isn't going to send headers until it invokes `stat` asynchornously.

+I'd need to replace the `static` and `vhosts` middleware, but all the other middleware works correctly.
+I'm not going to create a lot of fragile shims.
+If it isn't a pass-through middleware, you can easily duplicate it with a Register script anyway.
+In fact, I could just create a wrapper package.